You are here: Home Visitor Information 10 tips for a greener visit to the Bergen region

 In this list you will find ten tips to make your travels to and within the Bergen region a bit more sustainable.

-A natural place to start reducing your footprint is to choose an environmental-friendly type of transportation when traveling to Bergen.
+A good place to start is to choose an environmental-friendly mode of transport when traveling to Bergen.
 Trains in Norway have about a tenth of the emissions compared to commercial airlines, and the Bergen Railway has been run on renewable energy since 1964!
-The train ride from Oslo to Bergen takes a little under seven hours.
+The train ride from Oslo to Bergen takes about seven hours.
 This scenic ride takes you through some of the most beautiful landscapes in southern Norway.
-It is also possible to take the overnight train and wake up in the city center of Bergen after a good night’s rest.
+It is also possible to take the overnight train and wake up in the city centre of Bergen, but then you’ll miss the beautiful view along the line.

 Photo: Øivind Haug